7.00pm to 8.30pm, Monday 23 March

 More speakers to be announced soon!

-The event will be chaired by Chris Whitty.
-Chris is Chief Medical Officer (CMO) for England, the UK government’s Chief Medical Adviser and head of the public health profession.
+The event was due to be chaired by Chris Whitty, Chief Medical Officer for England, the UK government’s Chief Medical Adviser and head of the public health profession.
 We regret that, due to the ongoing coronavirus outbreak, Prof Whitty is now unable to host the evening.

 The doors will open at approximately 6.30pm, with a prompt start at 7.00pm.

 Latecomers will be admitted to the gallery.

 The theatre is on the first floor and there is step-free access from the

 The theatre is on the first floor and there is step-free access from the street via lift.

 The closest underground station is Green Park, which is step-free.